openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/query-device-properties.rst

-Refer to the :doc:`Hello Query Device C++ Sample <../../../learn-openvino/openvino-samples/hello-query-device>` sources and the :doc:`Multi-Device execution <multi-device>` documentation for examples of using the setting and getting properties in user applications.
+Refer to the :doc:`Hello Query Device C++ Sample <../../../learn-openvino/openvino-samples/hello-query-device>` sources for an example of using the setting and getting properties in user applications.

 Get a Set of Available Devices